F. D. Maurice: Early life and education

 During the 1827–1830 break in his higher education, Maurice lived in London and Southampton.
 While in London, he contributed to the Westminster Review and made the acquaintance of John Stuart Mill.
-With Sterling he also edited the Athenaeum.
+With Sterling, he also edited the Athenaeum.
 The magazine did not pay and his father had lost money which entailed moving the family to a smaller house in Southampton and Maurice joined them.
 During his time in Southampton, Maurice rejected his earlier Unitarianism and decided to be ordained in the Church of England.
 Mill described Maurice and Sterling as representing "a second Liberal and even Radical party, on totally different grounds from Benthamism."
 Maurice's articles evince sympathy for Radicals such as Leigh Hunt and William Hazlitt, and he welcomed the "shattering of thrones, the convulsions of governments" that marked the end of the eighteenth century.
 He likewise commended the Whig Henry Brougham's support for Catholic emancipation in England, but criticized him for relying too much on the aristocracy and not enough on the people.

 Maurice entered Exeter College, Oxford, in 1830 to prepare for ordination.
-He was older than most of students, he was very poor and he "kept to himself, toiling at his books".
+He was older than most of the students, he was very poor and he "kept to himself, toiling at his books".
 However, "his honesty and intellectual powers" impressed others.
 In March 1831, Maurice was baptised in the Church of England.
 After taking a second-class degree in November 1831, he worked as a "private tutor" in Oxford until his ordination as a deacon in January 1834 and appointment to a curacy in Bubbenhall near Leamington.
 Being twenty-eight years old when he was ordained deacon, Maurice was older and with a wider experience than most ordinands.
 He had attended both universities and been active in "the literary and social interests of London".
 All this, coupled with his diligence in study and reading, gave Maurice a knowledge "scarcely paralleled by any of his contemporaries".
 He was ordained as priest in 1835.